 We're in a golden era for infrastructure.
 Future cities are being planned and developed across England and Wales.
 The central government pipeline contains infrastructure projects which reflect both public and private investment.
 The value of these projects is now £425bn.

 Where other developed economies have established virtual ghost towns by getting it wrong in integrating their data, successful UK infrastructure professionals are taking the time to focus on precision and data integrity.
-In the UK, we are exploring improvements like garden villages which offer the potential for 48,000 new and sustainable homes.
+In the UK, we are exploring improvements such as garden villages which offer the potential for 48,000 new and sustainable homes.

 Data is now the only delivery solution for infrastructure design professionals